mrcotrmpr/console-game/README.md

 # CPLUS Console game

-CPLUS assignment for the minor System programming in C++
+School project vor programming in C++.
+A simple console game using sqlite.